secretGeek/documentation/en/user-guide/when-activated/index.md

 # WhenActivated (Object Lifecycle Management)

+> do you (when would you) use this.WhenActivated on a MyCoolUserControl : IViewFor MyCoolViewModel
+>
+>the `WhenActivated` parameter is an action that will accept an `IDisposable`
+>
+>so, when you have something you want to run every time you are added to the visual tree, and/or you want something to run when removed from the visual tree, you use it for instance, I update the appbar in the `WhenActivated` block and I dispose of subscriptions there

     ghuntley [10:07 AM] @kentcb / @rdavisau / @flagbug do you use this.WhenActivated (ie. prevent dependency property leaking) on Xamarin Forms/Android/iOS?
 Is it needed on these platforms or is it just an XAML/WPF